-2: Practise physical distancing on board vessel

-- Physical distancing measures (keeping at least 1 metre apart) should be maintained at all times, where possible, avoiding direct contact with other people. - Appropriate personal protective equipment (PPE) should be worn (see Annex 12A for further guidance), including: - Medical or fabric face masks at all times when in communal areas - Disposable gloves when handling tools and equipment - Ensure daily work and tasks are assigned to the crew to minimise contact and proximity with other crew to the extent possible - Spend time outside on deck when possible, with face mask on, maintaining recommended > 1 m physical distance from other crew.
+2: Practise physical distancing • Physical distancing measures (keeping at least 1 metre apart) should be maintained at all times, where possible, avoiding direct contact with other people. and masking on • Appropriate personal protective equipment (PPE) should be worn (see Annex 12A for further guidance), including: board vessel - Face mask at all times when in communal areas VCSSCI Disposable gloves when handling tools and equipment Masking is an important measure to provide additional protection in contexts where there is a risk of COVID-19 and physical distancing is not possible or difficult to maintain.
+Wearing a mask protects others if you are unknowingly infected by reducing the risk of you passing the virus on to others.
+Well fitted and high quality masks can provide additional protection to the wearer (refer Appendix 2).
+Ensure daily work and tasks are assigned to the crew to minimise contact and proximity with other crew to the extent possible.
+Spend time outside on deck when possible, with face mask on, maintaining recommended &gt; 1 m physical distance from other crew.
 Self-isolate if unwell, and seek medical advice.